 I am a journalist based in Washington, D.C.

-I have reported for Inside Higher Ed, HuffPost and The Columbus Dispatch.
-My work has also been published by the Associated Press and featured in over 60 newspapers nationwide, including The San Francisco Chronicle, The Houston Chronicle and The San Antonio Express-News.
-Currently, I write about educational technology and digital learning for an online publication called EdScoop.
+I currently report on K-12 education for EdSurge, a digital media publication.
+I’ve also reported for Inside Higher Ed, HuffPost and The Columbus Dispatch.
+My work has been picked up by the Associated Press and featured in over 60 newspapers nationwide, including The San Francisco Chronicle, The Houston Chronicle and The San Antonio Express-News.

 My primary interests include women and gender issues, human rights, and the developing world, but I've also written about education, technology, cybersecurity, medicine, health, crime and government.
 Really, I am comfortable covering almost any beat — I just like to talk to people about the things that matter to them most.

 I’m good at taking something complex or technical — like a policy, lawsuit, procedure or emerging trend — and writing about it in a way that is simplified, digestible and engaging for a wide audience.
 I have a knack for humanizing broad societal issues and developments through the individuals featured in my stories.
 But I can also turn around breaking news in minutes and file stories on the fly.

 I grew up in Nashville, Tenn., and attended college at Miami University in Ohio, where I earned degrees in journalism and international studies.
 I am quirky, sarcastic and usually laughing at myself.
 Reach out and introduce yourself.